ab41j1t4000/GarudaSearch/README.md

 A working video of the search engine is available in the repo titled as WORKING_VIDEO.mp4

+The search engine application uses spaCy NLP library for correcting mistakes in the query.

 Heroku App link: https://garudasearch.herokuapp.com/

 # USAGE (Flask application):